scottkorber/BlankWordPress/README.md

 WordPress Version 4.4.2

+Steps to complete Wordpress installation.

-Just create a mysql user and database and edit the wp-config.php with credentials.
+1) Create a mysql user and database

+2) Edit the wp-config.php with credentials.

+3) Navigate to root directory to complete the install.